Order Book Queue Hawkes-Markovian Modeling: Model specifications

 When studying the level-$K$ order book, each order book queue can have the following events: \begin{itemize} \item a trade, or market order, which is denoted as \obtrade \item an insertion of new limit order, which is denoted as \obinsert \item a cancellation of existing limit order, which is denoted as \obcancel \end{itemize} For level-$K$ order book, we have in total $2K$ number of queues: \begin{itemize} \item $K$ ask queues, denoted as $+1, +2, \ldots, +K$, which are the 1st tick above reference price, 2nd tick above reference price, ..., $K$-th tick above reference price, respectively. \item $K$ bid queues, denoted as $-1, -2, \ldots, -K$, which are the 1st tick below reference price, 2nd tick below reference price, ..., $K$-th tick below reference price, respectively. \end{itemize} Therefore, we have in total $3\times 2K$ number of events that do not change reference price.
 For example, ``\texttt{+1\obtrade}'' denotes the event that a trade order arrives at the first ask queue, ``\texttt{-2\obinsert}'' denotes the event that a new order arrives at the second bid queue and is inserted, and ``\texttt{+3\obcancel}'' denotes the event that an existing order is canceled at the third ask queue.
+In our framework, higher level trade orders such as ``\texttt{+2\obtrade}'', ``\texttt{+3\obtrade}'', ``\texttt{-2\obtrade}'', and ``\texttt{-3\obtrade}'' are possible when there is no order above/below that order book trade level.
+For instance, ``\texttt{+2\obtrade}'' is possible when the queue at the first ask queue (1 tick above the reference price) is empty, meaning the price at the 2nd-level (2 ticks above the reference price) is the current best execution price.

-\subsection{order book events with reference price change}
+\subsection{Order book events with reference price change}

 This section focuses on the modeling for another 6 types of events that shift the reference price.
 The reference price can increase due to the following event: \begin{itemize} \item Trade at the best ask price that depletes the queue of best ask.
 The event of reference price increase due to trade is denoted as \texttt{p+(t)} \item Cancellation of all orders at the best ask price.
 The event of reference price increase due to cancellation is denoted as \texttt{p+(c)} \item Insertion of bid order at a higher price than the current best bid offer, which is only possible when the bid-ask spread is strictly larger than one tick.
 The event of reference price increase due to insertion is denoted as \texttt{p+(i)} \end{itemize} On the flip side, the reference price can decrease due to the following event: \begin{itemize} \item Trade at the best bid price that depletes the queue of best bid.
 The event of reference price decrease due to trade is denoted as \texttt{p-(t)} \item Cancellation of all orders at the best bid price.
 The event of reference price decrease due to cancellation is denoted as \texttt{p-(c)} \item Insertion of ask order at a lower price than the current best ask offer, which is only possible when the bid-ask spread is strictly larger than one tick.
 The event of reference price decrease due to insertion is denoted as \texttt{p-(i)} \end{itemize}